Florence is recognized worldwide as the "cradle of the Renaissance" (the culla del Rinascimento) for its monuments, churches and historic buildings.

 And for lovers of Michelangelo, the Casa Buonarroti, built by Leonardo, nephew of Michelangelo (1475-1564) and heir to the Master.
 It houses the first two works of the great sculptor, drawings and sketches in terracotta.

-There are several churches and religious buildings in Florence: the Basilica of San Lorenzo, which is one of the largest churches in the city and the burial place of the main members of the Medici family, the most powerful family in Florence from the 15th in the 18th century, with statues of Michelangelo, the Basilica of Santa Croce, the main Franciscan church in the city is the burial place of some of the most illustrious Italians, such as Michelangelo, Galileo, Machiavelli or Rossini…
+There are several churches and religious buildings in Florence: the Basilica of San Lorenzo, one of the city's largest churches and the burial place of the leading members of the Medici family, Florence's most powerful family from the 15th to 18th centuries, with statues by Michelangelo; the Basilica of Santa Croce, the city's main Franciscan church and the burial place of some of Italy's most illustrious figures, including Michelangelo, Galileo, Machiavelli and Rossini...

 You can see that there is plenty to do for a tourist with a passion for the Renaissance period and art in general, and architecture, sculpture and painting in particular.
 And you will find the typical holiday cottage of your dreams nearby… Tuscany and Florence, your next holiday destination!